DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Selector('div').withText(/a[b-e]/);
 ```

-Note that when `withText` filters the matching set, it leaves not only the element that immediately contains the specified text but also its ancestors.
+Note that when `withText` filters the matched set, it leaves not only the element that immediately contains the specified text but also its ancestors.

 Assume the following markup.